LEWT: The London Exploratory Workshop in Testing

 Logistics

-LEWT is organised and facilitated by James Lyndsay.
+LEWT is currently organised and facilitated by James Lyndsay.
 We don't lay any claim to originalty in format; if you'd like to organise your own exploratory workshop, you can contact James for advice, but you certainly don't need to ask permission.
 We'd ask you to call your workshop by a different name.
 WOPR used the format for three days of pre-WOPR SWOPR events.

 LEWTs currently happen once or twice a year, in London.